What are Agile Frameworks?

 Focus: Streamlining workflow

-XP or Extreme Programming is popular in the software development sector due to its goal of frequent releases.
+XP or Extreme Programming is a favourite in the software development sector due to its goal of frequent releases.

 This approach is ideal for projects where continuous value delivery is a high priority.